alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-radioactive-substances.markdown

 - how to make export licence applications
 - how classification works

 Search the [Business Events Finder](https://www.business-events.org.uk/) to book a place on a training session.
-Or sign up for the [ECO notices to exporters](http://blogs.bis.gov.uk/exportcontrol/) to find out about future traning sessions.
+Or check the [ECO notices to exporters](https://www.gov.uk/government/collections/notices-to-exporters) to find out about future traning sessions.

 You can do an [online course](http://www.strategicexportcontrols.org).